cminyard/gensio/README.rst

 and automatically stack SSL and Telnet on top when the connection comes in, and you are not informed until everything is ready.

+Note that the gensio(5) man page has more details on individual gensio types.

 General Concepts
 ================